Representing Canada’s Leading Biobanks

 He has also led provincial and national biobanking initiatives to advance translational cancer research.
 In addition, Dr. Watson serves as co-lead of the Canadian Tissue Repository Network (CTRNet) and is Deputy Editor for the journal Biopreservation and Biobanking.

-Dr. Anne-Marie Mes-Masson
+Anne-Marie Mes-Masson

 Dr. Anne-Marie Mes-Masson is a molecular oncologist who obtained her Ph.D. degree in the Department of Microbiology and Immunology of McGill University in 1984.
 From 1984 to 1986, she pursued her post-doctoral studies at UCLA's Molecular Biology Institute, researching the BCR-ABL gene implicated in chronic myelogenous leukemia.
 She was then appointed as a research associate at the Biotechnology Research Institute in Montreal.
 In 1989, Dr. Mes-Masson joined the Montreal Cancer Institute, and the University of Montreal's Department of Medicine, where she became a full professor in 2001.